Project introduction

 The Peka Peka to Ōtaki section of the Kāpiti Expressway is now completed.
 This means old State Highway 1 (SH1) in the area is no longer required to function as a state highway and will officially become a local road.
 Responsibility for ownership, maintenance and any future upgrades of that road will be transferred from Waka Kotahi to Kāpiti Coast District Council – this process is called ‘revocation’.

-Works to the part of old SH1 that bypasses the expressway – from Makahuri (previously known as Marycrest) in Te Horo to Taylors Road just north of Ōtaki – will be undertaken to ensure it meets the needs of a local road.
+We’re undertaking works to the part of old SH1 that bypasses the expressway – from Makahuri in Te Horo to Taylors Road just north of Ōtaki –to ensure it meets the needs of a local road.
 This section of road is approximately 12km long.
-The 3km of road south of Marycrest to Te Kowhai Rd does not require any works i.e. it’s already in a state to be handed over to Council.
+The 3km of road south of Marycrest to Te Kowhai Rd doesn’t require additional works.

-To achieve this, Waka Kotahi and the council are working in partnership to plan, design and deliver old SH1 in that area as a fit-for-purpose local road that strengthens the district’s resilience and improves connections for all modes of transport.
+To achieve this, NZ Transport Agency Waka Kotahi and the council are working in partnership to deliver a fit-for-purpose local road that strengthens the district’s resilience and improves connections for all forms of transport.

 Redesigning the old route